coderarjob/meghaos-x86/README.md

 ### Prerequisites:

 1. gcc and binutils 8.3 or higher.
-2. gcc-multilib if host computer processor is anything other than x86.
+2. `gcc-multilib` if host computer processor is anything other than x86.
-4. Cmake version >= 3.3
+4. Cmake version >= 3.15

 ### Building